Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Master variables and Darboux canonical symmetry

 Again, we attain a unified description of the master function both for the exterior and interior spacetimes.

 To conclude, let us make some final remarks regarding the relation between the two discussed invariants, namely

-Hence, in the absence of source terms (as is the case in our analysis), the two invariants are related by a derivative in the direction of the additional Killing vector field of the background.
+Hence, in the absence of source terms (as in our analysis), the two invariants are related by a derivative in the direction of the additional Killing vector field of the background.
+When perturbative sources are present, the relation between the two master functions is modified by the addition of terms containing only the harmonic components of the energy-momentum tensor.
+The explicit generalization can be found in Ref.~\cite{Lenzi:2024tgk}.
 Moreover, within the context of our Hamiltonian formulation, it is straightforward to verify that both master functions satisfy the same type of generalized Regge-Wheeler equation,

 Here, $\Theta_{\ell}^{{\rm ax}}$ is related to $V_{\ell}^{{\rm ax}}$ as in Eq.~\eqref{V-Theta}.
 In fact, the two master functions are related to ${}^{(1)}\!
 Q_1^{\ell m}$ by a constant factor (CPM) or a derivative in the Killing, orthogonal direction to the evolution (Regge-Wheeler), neither of which affects the solutions for the equations of motion.
 Recall that the Laplace-Beltrami operator in two dimensions is defined in Appendix~\ref{App: LB}.